 How to Harvest, Cure and Store Onions

-IF YOU ASK a roomful of good cooks what vegetable they consider indispensible, many will name the onion.
+If you ask a roomful of good cooks what vegetable they consider indispensible, many will name the onion.
 Globe onions are an essential ingredient in most soups, stews and main dishes.
 They add pizzazz to pizza and sizzle to steaks.
 Another great thing about globe onions is their long shelf life.
 Kept in a cool, dark location, they're always on hand when needed.
 In fact, when stored correctly in their own papery wrappers, some varieties will maintain their eating quality for as long as a year.

 There are two main types of globe onions: pungent and mild.
 Mild onions are typically large and juicy with thick rings and thin, papery skins that peel easily.
 They can be cooked, but can also be eaten raw on sandwiches or burgers.
 And mild onions are the ones you want inside an onion ring.
 Unfortunately, mild onions are poor keepers.
 Even in ideal storage conditions, they will only maintain their eating quality for a couple months.
 So if you grow both mild and pungent onions, eat the mild ones first.
 A bumper crop of mild onions can be preserved in pickles, salsas and chutneys or you can turn them into caramelized onions.
-Learn how to make caramelized onions in our slideshow.
-Some of the most popular varieties in the "mild" category include Spanish onions, Bermuda onions and Vidalia onions.

 Pungent onions are usually smaller in size, have thinner rings, tighter skins and make your eyes sting when you cut them.
 The same sulfurous compounds that draw tears inhibit rot, so the more pungent the onion the longer it will store.
-Some popular varieties of storage onions include Candy, Copra, Red Weathersfield and Ebenezer.